 Spotify Key Metrics

-Spotify measures a number of metrics that are key performance indicators and reflect how well people are engaging and staying with the platform.
+The Spotify business model relies on Spotify continually growing both sides of the platform.
+Spotify uses a number of metrics that are key performance indicators and reflect how well people are engaging and staying with the platform.

 The following are the ones that indicate how well the platform is being adopted and used.